Skip to content

 --redactEnable PII/sensitive data redactionfalse

---redact-patternsCustom redaction patterns (regex or built-in)Default patterns
+--redact-patternsCustom redaction patterns (space-separated)Default patterns

 MutationDescription